anexia-it/anexia-showcase-app-ios/README.md

 * pubNubPublishKey: Create a free account on PubNub and add the publish key here
 * pubNubSubscribeKey: Create a free account on PubNub and add the subscribe key here
 * faceApiKey: Create a free account for the Microsoft Face API and add the API key here
-* accessKeyS3: Create an Anexia S3 account and add the accessKey here
+* accessKeyS3: Create an S3 account and add the accessKey here
-* secretKeyS3: Create an Anexia S3 account and add the secretKey here
+* secretKeyS3: Create an S3 account and add the secretKey here
+* bucketNameS3: Create an S3 bucket and add its name here